eleriaqueen/pspo2i-hr-ui/README.md

 5 - Enjoy !

-## Prevent the ingame UI or textures reverting to the original when updating Rozalin's "PSPo2i Texture Restoration" pack or updating my "HighRes-UI" pack
+## Why does this or that texture pack stop working after I update one of them ?

 Everytime either Rozalin or I add a file to either of our project we have to modify our "textures.ini" file which means we potentially include an updated one with a new release.

+### How do I prevent that from happening ?

-If you want to ensure success, when updating either pack do the following :
+If you want to successfully update either pack :

 1 - Make sure you grab latest Rozalin's latest "Texture Restoration" pack